Financial Samurai

 Related: How To Make Six Figures A Year At Almost Any Age

-I’ve really spent a lot of time thinking about these charts as a person who went from 13 years as an employee to four years as an entrepreneur.
-I’m sure my views will change further the more entrepreneur years I have under my belt.
+I've really spent a lot of time thinking about these charts as a person who went from 13 years as an employee to 11 years as an entrepreneur now.
+In the beginning, being an entrepreneur is much harder than having a day job.
+But if you can find product-market fit, remaining an entrepreneur gets easier.

 Here’s a real life example of a blogger friend of mine who started his site in 2012 and now generates roughly $150,000 a year from his site and another $180,000 a year in consulting income due to the recognition of his site.